IR1401-Spring-Final-Projects/HealthArticle1401-24_30/Health/README.md

 To run Django App first go to backend directory.
 Create virtualEnv and then install requirements.
 You can install requirements with:
 ### `pip install -r requirements.txt`

+You need to have elasticSearch installed on your local.

 ## Run React App
 To run the frontend project go to frontend directory.
 If you don't have nodejs and npm on your pc, first install them.